everruler12/roam2github/documentation/Common error causes.md

     Make sure you're not using a Google account login, as this is not supported.
 (If you are, sign out of Roam, and on the sign-in page, click "Forgot your password" to set a password.)

-- Timed out with `R2G astrolabe spinning...` then `Error: The operation was canceled.` Possible causes:
+- Timed out with `R2G astrolabe spinning...` then `Error: The operation was canceled.` or `"TimeoutError: waiting for selector .loading-astrolabe to be hidden failed: timeout 600000ms exceeded"` Possible causes:

     - The most common reason is your `R2G_GRAPH` secret is incorrect.
 Try updating it (make sure it's only the graph name, not a URL)